tholinka/crunchyroll-html5/README.md

   subtitle is displayed (in most cases this will be English).
 - Add more fonts.
 Currently, only Arial is available.
 Should be quite easy, but some testing needs to be done for this.
-- Investigate issues with subtitles being scaled 120% on the Y axis and how to fix it.
+- Investigate issues with subtitles being scaled 120% on the X axis and how to fix it.
 On some subtitles the scaleX is set to 120% instead of 100% and causes some weird strecthed out subtitles.
 - Prevent user from right clicking on the video element.
 There's no reason for